scipy-conference/scipy_proceedings/papers/matt_mccormick/main.md

 Build scripts are provided to build TypeScript to JavaScript and also generate a demo app with an HTML interface.
 JavaScript bindings load Zstandard-compressed versions the Wasm modules on-demand in a web worker to support progressive and performant execution.

-Python packages are generate for both system execution and web brower-execution.
+Python packages are generated for both system execution and web brower-execution.
 In the browser, Pyodide-compatible packages provide client-side web app scripting in Python, including via PyScript, and sustainable, scalable Jupyter deployments via JupyterLite.
 At a system level, Linux, macOS, and Windows operating systems are supported on x86_64 and ARM via wasmtime-py.

 #### Python environment dispatch